-Ms Sofian's remarkable achievements have been recognised with numerous awards and accolades, including the Lifetime Achievement Award by Asia Asset Management and IBF Distinguished Fellow by The Institute of Banking and Finance Singapore.
+Ms Sofian's remarkable achievements have been recognised with numerous awards and accolades, including the Lifetime Achievement Award by Asia Asset Management.

 She earned her BS in Business Administration with a major in Finance from San Diego University graduating Summa Cum Laude.